 We put together a brief introduction to the most important points below.

-For more in-depth support, please refer to the online portal ("Library Online Tour and Self Paced Education", only available in German).
+For more in-depth support, please refer to the online portal LOTSE (in German only).

 Do not make your initial search too specific.
 Start with a more general term and make your way to your topic from there, e.g. by using filters or limiting the search.
 Use "wildcards" to make sure your search results also include other prefixes or word endings, i.e. enter communicat? to cover communicative as well as communication.